A Sunday morning visit to Al’s Breakfast in Minneapolis, MN

 The tiny Al’s Breakfast in the Dinkytown neighborhood of Minneapolis

-I actually first heard about Al’s Breakfast when Guy Fieri stopped by on his Food Network television show “Diners, Drive-Ins and Dives.”
+I heard about Al’s Breakfast when Guy Fieri stopped by on his Food Network television show “Diners, Drive-Ins and Dives.”
 I knew this was the place for me when I saw the tiny diner with only 14 bar stools serving up delicious plates of pancakes, eggs, hash browns, and more.

 The Line at Al’s Breakfast